TabularEditor/TabularEditor/Documentation/Roadmap.md

 When any model object is renamed, all DAX expressions refering that object should be updated to reflect the changed name.

+**Update**: As of 2.2, this feature can now be toggled on under "File" > "Preferences".

 ### UI for showing object dependencies

 Right-clicking a measure or calculated column should display a dependency tree in a pop-up dialog.
 It should be possible to show either objects that depend on the chosen object, or objects on which the chosen object depend.

+**Update**: As of 2.2, this feature is available.
+Simply right-click an object and choose "Show dependencies...".

 ### Scripting changes from the command-line